katharosada/hammertime/README.md

 </li></ol>
 <h2>Frequently Asked Questions:</h2>

-Q: Why is the code so... hack-y?
+Q: Why is the code so... hack-y? <br>
 A: This project was completed for the 2015 Sydney SheHacks competition.
 Over the course of 24 hours, we designed, coded and presented this project to our peers.

 <h2>Upcoming features:</h2>
-	- Password protected Teacher Portal.
+Password protected Teacher Portal.